Georges Cottier: Biography

-Cottier was born in Carouge, Switzerland, on 25 April 1922 and took his vows as a member of the Dominican Order in 4 July 1946.
+Cottier was born in Carouge, Switzerland, on 25 April 1922 and took his vows as a member of the Dominican Order on 4 July 1946.
 Cottier studied theology and philosophy at the Pontificium Athenaeum Internationale Angelicum, the future Pontifical University of Saint Thomas Aquinas, until 1952 obtaining a baccalaureate in philosophy and a licentiate in theology.
 While there he was ordained a priest on 2 July 1951.

 He was a professor at the Universities of Geneva and Fribourg.
 He became a member of the International Theological Commission in 1986 and its secretary in 1989, a post he held until 2003.
 He was appointed Theologian of the Pontifical Household in 1990.

 As papal theologian, he participated in the development of works authored by the pope, either drafting, researching, or editing.
 In 2004, Cottier told an interviewer: "Going back to the early years, the first “big” text I worked on was the social encyclical Centesimus annus.
 And then the Ut unum sint on ecumenicalism, the moral encyclical Veritatis splendor, and the Fides et ratio... also the Catechism of the Catholic Church."

 He was appointed titular archbishop of Tullia in 2003 and received his episcopal consecration on 20 October 2003 to meet the requirement that only bishops be cardinals.
 The next day, 21 October, Pope John Paul II made him Cardinal-Deacon of Santi Domenico e Sisto.

 His service as papal theologian ended on 1 December 2005.

 After ten years, he exercised his option to become a member of the order of cardinal priests, to which Pope Francis gave his consent on 12 June 2014.

 Cottier died on 31 March 2016.
 His funeral was celebrated in St. Peter's Basilica by Pope Francis on 1 April 2016.